 En una escena sueca hipercompetitiva, donde emergen propuestas nuevas casi cada semana, Electric Hydra han optado por madurar en la penumbra antes de volver a rugir.

-It’s as if the song refused to die, lurking somewhere in the rehearsal room, waiting for the moment it could show up in the shape it needed.
-It’s not common for a young band to give a single song this much time, and maybe that’s why it now sounds like every piece is there because it has a reason to be—not because it fits a pre-made mold.
+It’s as if the song refused to die, lurking somewhere in the rehearsal room, waiting for the moment to bear its head as it was meant to be.
+It’s unusual for a young band to give a single song this much time, and maybe that’s why it now sounds like everything in it is there for a reason, not because it checked a box or matched some preset idea of what a song “should” be.

 In a hypercompetitive Swedish scene, where new bands seem to appear almost weekly, Electric Hydra chose to mature in the half-light before roaring again.